aws-samples/awsome-distributed-training/micro-benchmarks/nccl-tests/README.md

 ### Amazon EKS

-1. You need to deploy MPI Operator prior to the test.
-Follow [instructions](https://github.com/kubeflow/mpi-operator?tab=readme-ov-file#installation) for the set up.
+1. Before running the test, you need to deploy the MPIOperator.
+Follow the [instructions](https://github.com/kubeflow/mpi-operator?tab=readme-ov-file#installation) in the repository to complete the setup.
 2. Prepare the MPIJob manifest
    Edit file `kubernetes/nccl-tests.yaml` and adjust the following values: